Elastic pools help you manage and scale multiple databases in Azure SQL Database

 The best size for a pool depends on the aggregate resources needed for all databases in the pool.
 This involves determining the following:

-- Maximum resources utilized by all databases in the pool (either maximum DTUs or maximum vCores depending on your choice of resourcing model).
+- Maximum resources utilized by all databases in the pool (either maximum DTUs or maximum vCores depending on your choice of purchasing model).

 - Maximum storage bytes utilized by all databases in the pool.

 The following steps can help you estimate whether a pool is more cost-effective than single databases:

 - Estimate the eDTUs or vCores needed for the pool as follows: